Stanley Donen Revitalized Hollywood and Rejoiced in Its Magic

 One of my personal favorites, Funny Face, features Audrey Hepburn as a bookstore clerk turned model and Fred Astaire as a photographer in a film that sweetly reconciles intellectualism, fashion and love.
 In his commitment to authenticity, Donen even drew from Diana Vreeland, a former Vogue editor-in-chief, for musical number “Think Pink”–the editor had sent a memo to her staff saying "Today let's think pig white!
 Wouldn't it be wonderful to have stockings that were pig white!
 The color of baby pigs, not quite white and not quite pink!"

 Donen’s directorial genius shone brightest through his handling of dance in film.
 Along with frequent collaborator Gene Kelly, he created the “cine-dance,” integrating the musical medium with film in order to have dances become more than Broadway-style numbers, but rather an artistic collaboration between dancer and cameraman.
-His ability to strike harmony between so many elements of a musical has made him the director of some of the best movie musical dance sequences of all time: Fred Astaire dancing on the walls and ceiling in 1951’s Royal Wedding.
+His ability to strike harmony between so many elements of a musical has made him the director of some of the best movie musical dance sequences of all time, such as Fred Astaire dancing on the walls and ceiling in 1951’s Royal Wedding.

 Donen was notably overlooked by the Oscars throughout his legendary career, only awarded for his artistic contributions to film with a Lifetime Achievement award in 1997.
 The legendary director burst into song and dance, giving us one last piece of that classic Hollywood joy he overflowed with.